magic-wormhole/magic-wormhole/docs/CONTRIBUTING.rst

 New code should be covered by unit-tests.

 To run the tests, see the `Makefile` / `make test` target.
-There are also `Tox <>`_ environments which is what Continuous Integration (GitHub Actions) uses to run the tests.
+There are also `Tox <https://tox.wiki>`_ environments which is what Continuous Integration (GitHub Actions) uses to run the tests.

 For example: `tox -e py311` will run the tests under Python 3.11.

-It's also possible to set up a completely local manual test by running the Mailbox server and using `wormhole --relay-url ws://localhost:4000/v1/` to reach that local server instead of the default, public one.
+It's also possible to set up a completely local manual test by running the Mailbox server and using `wormhole --relay-url ws://localhost:4000/v1/` to reach that local server instead of the default public one.

 Coding Conventions